 (figures supplied by manufacturer)

-1Note: the readout time is not necessarily equivalent to the overhead between
+1Note: the readout time alone is not the overhead between

 even when taken with the same filter - see below.

 Being the least-requested filter, the Hα 682.2 nm slot has been used intermittently to test alternative instrument configurations.
-If you require this filter contact the support astronomer to ensure it is currently available.
+See Dates of Hardware Changes for historical information.
+As of 16th Jan 2024, Hα 682.2 nm has been removed indefinitely and replaced by a CN filter.
+If you require this filter, contact the support astronomer to discuss the current status.

-Profile plots for each filter are displayed below (click for bigger versions).
+Transmittance plots for each filter are displayed below (click plots for larger versions).

 Plain text files of most of these filter profiles are also available:

 H-alpha (rest frame)